Last Updated on January 10, 2023

 Whether you are just wanting to supplement your pigs with additional feed or provide them with a complete food source, you have a few options.

 There are also other options for feeding your pigs besides traditional pig feed.
 I have had some success with planting vegetables in paddocks and letting my pigs eat them when they are ripe.
-Check out this article on How to Set Up an Organic Pig Feed System Using Vegetables to learn more.
+Check out my article on How to Set Up an Organic Pig Feed System Using Vegetables to learn more.

 Some pastured pig farmers have also created alley cropping systems where they raise certain annuals (corn, root crops, vegetables, etc) in between perennials (fruit & nut trees) and rotate their pigs in and out of these systems depending on when they are ready for harvest.